-The way I see it, it isn’t sleeping in makeup that’s so bad for skin.
+The way I see it, it isn’t sleeping in makeup that’s so bad for your skin.
 Instead, it’s the fact that when most people sleep in their makeup, they go 24 hours without washing their face.
 This may sound like an unnecessary distinction, but I do think it matters!
-Keep reading to learn when I think it’s okay to sleep in makeup plus my favorite tip for when you’re feeling “lazy” about your skincare.
+Keep reading to find out when I think it’s okay to sleep in makeup.
+Plus, learn my favorite tip for when you’re feeling “lazy” about performing your skincare routine.

-As I said, I don’t think the act of sleeping in your makeup once in a while is that detrimental.
-People talk about it like your makeup is harming your skin, but if this were true we wouldn’t be wearing it for 8-12 hours almost every day!
-You definitely want to use high-quality makeup that’s compatible with your skin type (check out my list of the best foundations for oily skin), but the ingredients in makeup aren’t harming you.
-I even recommend that people wear some sort of foundation makeup every single day of the year as part of their “skincare” because it provides additional sun protection.
+As I said, I don’t think the act of sleeping in your makeup every once in a while is that detrimental.
+People talk about it like it’s makeup that’s harming your skin, but this isn’t true.
+If it was, we wouldn’t wear it every day!
+While you definitely want to use high-quality makeup that’s compatible with your skin type (check out my list of the best foundations for oily skin), the ingredients in makeup aren’t harming you.
+In fact, I actually recommend people wear foundation every day since it provides additional sun protection.

 Pro Tip—Focus on the Importance of Cleansing Every 12 Hours

-- Dehydration and Irritation.
-The few times a year I fall asleep without washing my face (rare, but it happens!), I always notice how tight and dry my skin feels when I wake up.
-When you don’t cleanse and moisturize your skin properly before going to bed, your skin can’t hold on to water very well.
+- Dehydration and Irritation: The few times a year I fall asleep without washing my face (rare, but it happens!), I always notice how tight and dry my skin feels when I wake up.
+If you don’t cleanse and moisturize before bed, your skin can’t hold on to water very well.
 Plus, moisturizers evaporate after they have been on the skin for many hours.
-This results in dehydration and tight-feeling skin and can lead to irritation over time.
+This results in dehydration and can lead to irritation over time.

-With that in mind, my tip is this: if you’re staying out late at night and know there’s a chance you won’t feel like doing your skincare routine once you’re home, wash your face before you head out for the evening.
+With that in mind, my tip is this—if you’re staying out late at night and know there’s a chance you won’t feel like doing your skincare routine once you get home, wash your face before you head out for the evening.
 Even if you put makeup back on and end up sleeping in it, you’ve now removed all the oil and pollution that accumulated on your skin during the day.
 It’s not perfect, but your skin will be much better off the next day.

-Doing this every once in a while isn’t going to hurt your skin in the long run, but of course, I obviously don’t suggest making a habit of it!
-The real downside to skipping your evening routine is that you aren’t giving your skin any serums or other products that help with recovery and regeneration.
-Nighttime is when our skin repairs the damage incurred during the day and also when it’s more receptive to active ingredients.
+Doing this every once in a while isn’t going to hurt your skin in the long run, but of course, I don’t suggest making a habit of it!
+The real downside to skipping your evening routine is that you aren’t giving your skin any active ingredients that help with recovery and regeneration.
+Nighttime is when our skin repairs the damage incurred during the day.
 Basically, not doing your skincare at night is a wasted opportunity.

 Learn how to put together the perfect nighttime skincare routine.

 Like I said, sleeping in your makeup here and there really isn’t all that detrimental, but you don’t want to make a habit of skipping your nighttime routine.
-If not washing your face at night is something you struggle with on a regular basis, try performing your skincare routine as soon as you get home for the day.
-I don’t know about you, but my motivation definitely starts to wane as I settle in for the night, and sometimes washing my face is the last thing I want to do right before bed.
+If this is something you struggle with on a regular basis, try performing your skincare routine as soon as you get home.
+I don’t know about you, but my motivation definitely starts to wane as I settle in for the night.
+Sometimes, washing my face is the last thing I want to do right before bed.

 Even if finding the motivation to wash your face isn’t something you struggle with, there may be a benefit to performing your nighttime routine earlier in the evening.
-We used to think that the skin’s natural repair processes took over once we were asleep, but research has shown they actually start to kick in as soon as it gets dark.
+We used to think that the skin’s natural repair processes took over once we were asleep.
+However, research shows they actually start to kick in as soon as night falls.
 By washing your face and getting serums with active ingredients on your skin earlier in the evening, you’ll be getting a little more out of them than you would if you waited.
-Learn more about how circadian rhythms affect your skin.
+Learn more about your skin’s circadian rhythm.

-Even if you washed your face before re-applying makeup, your skin isn’t going to be looking or feeling its best after you sleep in your makeup.
+Even if you washed your face before re-applying makeup, your skin isn’t going to feel its best after you sleep in it.
 Here’s how to get it back in shape.

-- Remove all your makeup and wash your face, taking the time to perform a little lymphatic massage.
-This can help de-puff and bring a glow back to the skin.
+- Remove all your makeup and wash your face.
+Then, take the time to perform a lymphatic massage.
+This can help de-puff your skin and bring a glow back to it.

 - Use a hydrating face mask that fights impurities.
 This will help correct dehydration and clean out pores to prevent congestion.

-Want more tips?
-Here’s how to repair your skin when you’re hungover (shhhh, we won’t tell).
+Want even more tips?
+Here’s how to repair your skin when you’re hungover (shhh, we won’t tell).

 Celebrity Esthetician & Skincare Expert